ceri-num/uv-larm/challenge/kick-off.md

 git push
 ```

-All the other developers can now `pull` the new version....
+All the other developers can now `pull` the new version (typically, in the Develter computers)....

 ### New package: